hclbaur/sda-core/docs/README.md

 ---

-# Rationale 2.0
+# Rationale 2

-I think it was somewhere in 2021, when I was working on SDS and implementing the schema parser/validator in Java, that I got this nagging feeling that something was not entirely right about SDA.
-While the syntax lived up to the promise of being simple, I could not wholeheartedly say the same about the use of the Java library I wrote to programatically support it.
+I think it was somewhere in 2021, when I was working on SDS and implementing the schema parser/validator, that I got this nagging feeling that something was not right.
+While the SDA syntax lived up to the promise of being simple, I could not wholeheartedly say the same about the use of the Java library I wrote.

-Although not overly complicated, writing code to work with SDA nodes required a fair amount of casting, due to the fact that SDA nodes were represented by two distinct classes, each subclassing an abstract Node class.
+Although not overly complicated, writing code to work with SDA nodes required a fair amount of casting, because SDA nodes were represented by two distinct classes, each subclassing an abstract Node class.

-There was one class to support what I called "a simple node", that could have a (string) value, and another one for "complex nodes", which could contain other nodes (simple or complex ones).
+There was one class to support what I called "a simple node", that could have a value, and another one for "complex nodes", which could contain other nodes (simple or complex ones).

-At the time it seemed like this was the proper way to implement it, because I felt that - conceptually - these were entirely different entities that warranted specific classes and methods.
+At the time it seemed this was the proper way to implement it, because I felt that - conceptually - these were entirely different entities that warranted specific classes and methods.
 And yet, using them was a bit of a hassle.

 I kept going back and forth about it, trying to find a way to have my cake and eat it too, until it dawned on me that maybe I had been too uptight about nodes having either simple or complex content.
-There was no particular reason that they couldn't have *both*, other than that the SDA syntax did not support it... yet.
+There was no reason that they couldn't have *both*, other than that the SDA syntax did not support it.

-I have always felt that SDA looked a bit like a JSON knockoff, but it seems I have succesfully addressed that with SDA 2.0, as it now more resembles Terraform.
+So, I changed the syntax to support this idea, while remaining true and backwards compatible to version 1 and simplified the core library.
+I think SDA 2 looks rather cool.
+I used to feel it was a bit of a JSON knockoff, but I successfully addressed this; it now looks like a Terraform knockoff.

 Maybe Mark Twain was right when he claimed there are no original ideas.

 **Harold C.L.
 Baur, August 2022**

----